 \section{Scaling up Graph AE/VAE with Degeneracy}

-In this section, we introduce a flexible framework, aiming at scaling existing graph autoencoders (variational or not) to large graphs.
-Here, we assume that nodes are featureless, i.e. that models only learn from the graph structure.
-Node features will be re-introduced in section 4.
+This section introduces our degeneracy framework to scale graph AE and VAE models to large graphs.
+In this section, we assume that nodes are featureless, i.e., that models only learn representations from the graph structure (equivalently, $X = I$).
+Node features will be re-introduced in~Section~4.